Best Practices

 Michael, 30-person development agency

 "Our account managers became portal evangelists.
 When clients emailed for status, they'd reply: 'I've answered in your portal at [link].'
-Took 2 months, but now clients check portal first."
+Took 2 months, but now clients check the portal first."

 "Make Time Tracking Non-Negotiable"